XanaduAI/pennylane-datasets/content/other/phase-angles/inverse/using_this_dataset.md

-This dataset contains phase angles that can be used to approximate the function 1/x via [Quantum Signal Processing (QSP)](https://pennylane.ai/qml/demos/function_fitting_qsp) and [Quantum Singular Value Transformation (QSVT)](https://pennylane.ai/qml/demos/tutorial_intro_qsvt), making it easy to implement polynomial transformations without additional calculations.
+This dataset contains phase angles to approximate the function $1/x$ via [Quantum Signal Processing (QSP)](https://pennylane.ai/qml/demos/function_fitting_qsp) and [Quantum Singular Value Transformation (QSVT)](https://pennylane.ai/qml/demos/tutorial_intro_qsvt).

 **Description of the dataset**

-QSVT and QSP can be used to implement polynomial transformations in quantum algorithms.
-This dataset provides phase angles to implement QSVT and QSP for an approximation of the inverse, $1/x$.
+QSVT and QSP are powerful quantum algorithms that implement a large class of polynomial transformations.
+However, many of the operators in these algorithms depend on a series of phase angles that correspond to the desired polynomial.
+While calculating these angles can be done efficiently in practice, it is not always straightforward.
+This dataset provides phase angles to implement QSVT and QSP for an approximation of $1/x$, making it easy to implement this polynomial without additional calculations.

 More specifically, we approximate  $f(x) = \frac{1}{2\kappa x}$ with a [Chebyshev polynomial](https://en.wikipedia.org/wiki/Chebyshev_polynomials), $P(x)$.
 The values $\kappa$ and $\epsilon$ define the approximation:
 - **Kappa** is a scaling factor in $f(x)$ and determines in which interval the function is approximated.